flatironinstitute/sciware/20_Documentation/main.md

 x = linsolve(A,b) solves in the least-squares sense the possibly rectangular linear system Ax=b, where A is a MxN matrix, etc...
 ```
-Stats audience vs math audience - which want?
+Stats audience vs math audience - which do you want?

-- Choosing a _good name_ for function (= what it does), part of doc!
+- Choosing a _good name_ for the function (= what it does), is part of good doc!

 - Choose good names for arguments in the docs (`beta` is a typical
-name for unknown vector in stats, but in physics super-confusing...)
+name for unknown vector in stats, but in physics/math would confuse...)

 <!-- - see: https://github.com/ahbarnett/sciware/tree/main/12_Functions -->